Sitecore/Sitecore.Demo.Platform/docs/Usage.md

 * At least 16 Gb of memory.
 32 Gb or more is preferred.
 * A valid Sitecore 10 license file located at `C:\license\license.xml`
 * The latest [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).

+### Preparing Docker for running the demo

+1. Ensure you are running Windows containers:
-* From the Docker Desktop menu, you can toggle which daemon (Linux or Windows) the Docker CLI talks to.
+   1. From the Docker Desktop taskbar icon contextual menu (right click), you can toggle which daemon (Linux or Windows) the Docker CLI talks to.
 Select "Switch to Windows containers..." to use Windows containers.
+2. Ensure the Windows Docker engine experimental features are enabled (to allow the Linux smtp container to run at the same time as the Windows containers):
+   1. From the Docker Desktop taskbar icon contextual menu (right click), choose "Settings".
+   2. In the left tab group, navigate to the "Docker Engine" tab.
+   3. In the JSON block, locate the `"experimental"` key.
+      1. If you do not have an `"experimental"` key, add it after the existing ones.
+Ensure you add a comma (`,`) after the previous key/value pair.
+   4. Ensure the value of the `"experimental"` key is set to `true`.
+   5. At the end, the JSON block should have at least:

+      ```json
+      {
+        "experimental": true
+      }
+      ```

+   6. Click the "Apply & Restart" button to restart your Windows Docker engine.

 ### Preparing your environment for running the demo

 1. Open an elevated (as administrator) PowerShell session.
+2. Navigate to your repository clone folder:
+   * `cd C:\Projects\Sitecore.Demo.Platform`
-2. Create certificates and initialize the environment file:
+3. Create certificates and initialize the environment file:
    * `.\init.ps1 -InitEnv -LicenseXmlPath C:\license\license.xml -AdminPassword b`
    * You can change the admin password and the license.xml file path to match your needs.
+4. Pull the latest demo Docker images:
+   * `docker-compose pull`

 ### Starting the demo containers

 1. Open an elevated (as administrator) PowerShell session.
+2. Navigate to your repository clone folder:
+   * `cd C:\Projects\Sitecore.Demo.Platform`
-2. Stop the IIS service:
+3. Stop the IIS service:
    * `iisreset /stop`
    * This is required each time you want to use the demo as the Traefik container is using the same port (443) as IIS.
-3. Start the demo containers:
+4. Start the demo containers:
    * `docker-compose up -d`
    * This will pull all of the necessary images to spin up your Sitecore environment.
 It will take quite some time if this is the first time you execute it.
    * After pulling the images, the Sitecore instance will be up and available within minutes, but not fully working until the init container jobs are completed.
 The init container runs scripts that: